 Risk Type Risk category Description Economic environment Risks related to the institution's economic environment.
 Factors to consider include: Inflation; Foreign exchange fluctuations; and Interest rates Political environment Risks emanating from political factors and decisions that have an impact on the institution's mandate and operations.
 Possible factors to consider include: Political unrest; Local, Provincial and National elections; and Changes in office bearers.
-Social environment Risks related to the institution's social environment.
-Possible factors to consider include: • Unemployment; and • Migration of workers External Natural environment Risks relating to the institution's natural environment and its impact on normal operations.
-Consider factors such as: Depletion of natural resources; Environmental degradation; Spillage; and Pollution Technological environment Legislative Risks emanating from the effects of advancements and changes in technology Risks related to the institution's legislative environment e.g. Legislative environment Risks related to the institution's legislative environment e changes in legislation, conflicting legislation.
+External Social environment Risks related to the institution's social environment.
+Possible factors to consider include: Unemployment; and Migration of workers Natural environment Risks relating to the institution's natural environment and its impact on normal operations.
+Consider factors such as: Depletion of natural resources; Environmental degradation; Spillage; Pollution; and Disease.
+Technological environment Risks emanating from the effects of advancements and changes in technology

+Legislative Risks related to the institution's legislative environment environment e.g. changes in legislation, conflicting legislation.